Description of Purpose

 Digitization and Photoduplication

 Special Collections offers photocopying and digitization services.
 Patrons may photocopy and scan materials in the Jefferson Caffery Reading Room, or they may request the Digitization Archivist to provide digital copies.
-To photocopy materials, patrons must go to the Circulation department to obtain a photocopy card.
+To photocopy materials, patrons must go to the Circulation Desk to obtain a Copy Card.
 Special Collections will not provide a card to photocopy.
 For digitization requests, patrons must complete a Digitization Request Form on the University Libraries website.
 The request is then forwarded to the Digitization Archivist.

-Please see the Library’s Digitization and Photoduplication Policy for policies on scanning, copyright, fees, and publishing of Special Collections materials.
+See the Library’s Digitization & Photoduplication Policy for policies on scanning, copyright, fees, and publishing of Special Collections materials.

 Records management is carried out by the Head of Special Collections.
-Please see the University’s Records Management Policy for more information.
+See the University’s Records Management Policy for more information.

 Special Collections materials are acquired almost exclusively through donations.
 The department does not purchase collections or items unless there is an unusual significance that is vitally complementary to the archives.
 The department accepts materials on loan or deposit, though usually with the understanding that they will be donated at a specified later date.
-The department also encourages monetary donations through the UL Foundation to help with acquiring needed supplies for processing and preservation.
+The department also encourages monetary donations through the University of Louisiana at Lafayette Foundation to help with acquiring needed supplies for processing and preservation.

 Special Collections is closely aligned with the following:

 - Ernest J. Gaines Center